TobiasPSP/doneland_sources/DC-DC-Converter/buck/readme.md

 ### Phase 2: Running From Borrowed Energy Only

-In this phase, the relevant part of the schematics looks like this:
+The input voltage source has vanished: since the **Buck** switched it off in this phase, for the output load it no longer exists and does not supply any energy at this point:

 <img src="images/buck_off.png" width="100%" height="100%" />

-As you see, the input voltage source vanished.
-Since the **Buck** switched it off, it no longer supplys energy.

 Instead, the magnetic field starts to collapse, and the *coil* starts to return the energy it previously extracted.
 The energy that was needed to create the magnetic field is now used, and the *coil* acts like a battery.